 IoTBridge is focused on developing and marketing products and services for Bridge Health Monitoring using IoT and AI technologies.
 IoTBridge Sweden is a subsidiary of CNet.
 Read more at www.iotbridge.se.

-The European Factory Platform – EFPF has allocated 2.5 Million Euros to provide Financial Support to third parties for open experimentation over the federated
+The European Factory Platform – EFPF has allocated 2.5 Million Euro to provide Financial Support to third parties for open experimentation over the federated

 EFPF.
 The call opens in September 2020: